Are LLMs Reliable Rankers? Rank Manipulation via Two-Stage Token Optimization: Experiments

 A central requirement for practical prompt-based attacks is transferability: in realistic scenarios, attackers can optimize prompts on open-source LLMs where model weights are available, but the true targets are often proprietary or closed-source systems.
 If an attack prompt generalizes across models, it can be deployed effectively without direct access to the target model.

-Table~\ref{tab:trans_table} evaluates this property by training prompts on Llama-3.1-8B and applying them to several other rerankers.
+Table~\ref{tab:trans_table} evaluates this property by training prompts on Llama-3.1-8B and applying them to several other rerankers, including both open-source and closed-source models.
 We compare our method (\ours) against the SRP baseline, reporting average rank (lower is better).

-Our method demonstrates strong transferability: relative to the source model, \ours\ ranks change only slightly, from $+0.12$ on Mistral-7B, $+0.55$ on Deepseek-7B, and even $-0.05$ on Vicuna-7B.
+\paragraph{Open-source transfer.} Our method demonstrates strong transferability across open-source models: relative to the source model, \ours\ ranks change only slightly, from $+0.12$ on Mistral-7B, $+0.55$ on Deepseek-7B, and even $-0.05$ on Vicuna-7B.
 In contrast, SRP shows larger performance drops, up to $+1.51$ on Deepseek-7B.
 These results indicate that \ours\ achieves consistent cross-model effectiveness, while SRP overfits more heavily to the source model’s token preferences.

+\paragraph{Closed-source transfer.} We further conduct a transfer experiment on GPT-5.1, a substantially larger proprietary model accessed via API.
+As expected, attack effectiveness decreases notably when transferring from a small open-source model to a much larger closed-source system: \ours's average rank degrades from $3.37$ on the source model to $5.76$ on GPT-5.1.
+While \ours\ still achieves a modestly lower average rank than SRP ($5.76$ vs.\ $5.95$), we emphasize that this gap is small and that neither method achieves the level of manipulation observed on open-source targets.
+We therefore do not claim that \ours\ reliably compromises closed-source rerankers.
+Rather, our results suggest that linguistically natural adversarial prompts retain \emph{partial} effectiveness across the open-to-closed-source gap, and we view robust closed-source attacks as an open problem.

 We attribute this robustness to the linguistic naturalness of \ours\ prompts.
 Although the generated tokens are based on the loss function of a specific model, the language they compose remains equally natural for other models.
 In contrast, alternative approaches tend to select tokens that are highly effective for central models, but these tokens prove ineffective when applied to other models and result in highly unnatural language compositions that are easily detectable.
 Qualitative comparisons illustrating this effect are provided in Section~\ref{sec:analysis}.